Sign Up

 4. Compare and contrast assessment findings noted in patients with depression, bipolar disease, anxiety, and schizophrenia.

-5. List two major roles each that psychologist, primary care provider, and psychiatrist play in the management of a mental health patient.
+5. Summarize two major roles the psychologist, primary care provider, and psychiatrist play in managing a mental health patient.

 CEUFast Inc. and the course planners for this educational activity do not have any relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.